-If not used these bytes shall be set to (00)
+If the Disk Manufacturer ID is not used, these 8 bytes shall be set to (00)

-Bytes 27 to 29 - Media type ID
+Bytes 27 to 29 - Media Type ID

 Disk manufacturers can have different types of media, which shall be specified by these 3 bytes.
 The specific type of disk is denoted in this field by characters from the G0 set + SPACE according to ECMA-43.
 Trailing bytes not used shall be set to (00).